-‘Star Wars 8: The Last Jedi’ Teaser Trailer Info Leaked, No Superbowl Debut
+‘Star Wars 8: The Last Jedi’ Teaser Trailer Info Leaked, No Super Bowl Debut

-Star Wars Episode 8: The Last Jedi is less than a year away and Reddit had revealed a leak detailing a movie trailer play-by-play description.
-The site cited 4chan to be the actual source and had posted a screenshot/image of the details.
+Star Wars Episode 8: The Last Jedi is less than a year away, and Reddit had revealed a leak with a play-by-play description of the movie trailer.
+The site claimed 4chan was the actual source and posted a screenshot/image of the details.
 If this is true, then it’s an exciting write-up.
-They were also banking the teaser trailer release date come Feb.
-10 and said it is not attached to Superbowl weekend which so many had been speculating/hoping.
+They were also banking on the teaser trailer’s release date as February 10 and said it is not attached to Super Bowl weekend, which many had been speculating/hoping.

 A Force Awakens Feel

-The trailer is headed off by Confidential’s music, which is mixed.
-Their works had also been in Star Wars: The Force Awakens trailer, so if their music moved you chances are this will.
+The trailer reportedly features Confidential’s music.
+Their work was also featured in the Star Wars: The Force Awakens trailer, so if their music moved you, chances are this will too.

 ThePlaylist: One with the Force. #StarWars #StarWarsEpisodeVIII #TheLastJedi https://t.co/QBiJnGWJiX pic.twitter.com/hcMpZjhwk8